usegalaxy-eu/pulsar-network-docs/source/index.rst

    :scale: 40%
    :align: center

 This documentation shows how to install and configure a Pulsar network endpoint on an OpenStack Cloud infrastructure and how to connect it to useGalaxy.eu server.
-The same Pulsar endpoint can be associated to any Galaxy instance, properly configured.
+The same Pulsar endpoint can be associated to any Galaxy instance, if properly configured.

 .. toctree::
    :maxdepth: 2